Arc'teryx Beta AR Review

 This shell is cut to Arc'teryx's "Athletic Fit," standard, meaning that it includes plenty of room underneath for layering.
-To us, it felt bulky and baggy in the chest and lacks the mid-back draw cord like the one found on the Rab Latok Alpine Jacket to snug everything up.
+To us, it felt a bit bulky and baggy in the chest.
 While it is designed to allow plenty of layering underneath, we feel that the cut of this jacket could hardly be called "athletic."
-Additionally, the heavy weight Gore-Tex Pro membrane is stiff and crinkly, making this one of the less mobile jackets available.
+Additionally, the heavyweight Gore-Tex Pro membrane is stiff and crinkly, making this one of the least mobile jackets available.

-That said, we liked how the hood fit, even with a helmet on, allowing for movement of the head and helmet within the hood, rather than moving with it, but our visibility was never impaired.
-The hemline of this jacket is at waist level, which we found to be sufficient, but we have to admit that we liked a lower hem for skiing a little bit better.
-People with a larger frame will do well with the fit of this jacket, as it doesn't have any of the constrictions we found with The North Face Fuseform Brigandine 3L.
-6 out of 10 possible points.
+That said, we like how the hood fits, even with a helmet on.
+It allows for movement of the head and helmet within the hood, rather than moving with it, and our visibility was never impaired.
+People with a larger frame will do well with the fit of this jacket because it doesn't have any of the constrictions we found on some of the more genuinely "athletic fit" models that we tested.

 Venting and Breathability

-This jacket costs $575, which is a lot of money.
-The materials and craftsmanship probably make this jacket worth that price.
-However, for any given activity, there is a jacket in this review that will probably do a better job at a lower price, throwing into question the actual value you are getting for a jacket that is so expensive.
+This jacket will set you back quite a bit of money.
+The materials and craftsmanship are great, but for any given activity, there is a jacket in this review that will do a better job at a lower price, throwing into question the actual value you're getting for such an expensive jacket.